WebAhead/master-reference/coursebook/week-1/project.md

 ## Publishing (Before 6PM Thursday)

-On completion, your site should be published via *github pages*.
-Your README should also include a link to the live site (you can also add a direct link next to the description at the top of your repo, so that others can clearly find your live site).
+- On completion, your site should be published via *github pages*.
 You may decide to publish early (perhaps to check how it looks on mobile?)
+- Your README should also include a link to the live site (you can also add a direct link next to the description at the top of your repo, so that others can clearly find your live site).

 ## Tips